sparrc/auto-ecs/README.md

 ### Directions:

-1. Setup your config file:
+1. Setup your config file (ssh_keypairs is the name of your ssh keypair to use for the ecs container instance):
 ```
 cat << EOF > ./config.json
 {
-  "ec2_container_instance_type": "m5.large",
+  "ec2_container_instance_type": "m5.xlarge",
-  "ec2_ssh_keypair_name": "dev-ec2",
-  "aws_region": "us-west-2"
+  "ssh_keypairs": {
+    "us-east-1": "us-east-1",
+    "us-west-2": "dev-ec2"
   }
+}
 EOF
 ```
 1. PRE-REQ: have an AWS account and be authorized to create resources.
 Install aws-cli, ecs-cli, and docker.
-Use docker to login to ecr (`aws ecr get-login --no-include-email`)
-1. Run create-ecr-repo.sh.
-This will build your docker image and push it to a repo in ECR.
-It will then create a file called `repo.json` that the next step needs.
 1. Run up.sh.
-This will create an ecs cluster and start an ecs service created from the files `docker-compose.yml` and `ecs-params.yml`.
-It will create a file called cluster.json with some data about the cluster.
+This will create an ecs cluster with one container instance registered.
+It creates a file in the clusters/ directory with some necessary metadata for adding instances and other operations.
-1. The previous command will print the public IP address of the
+1. Create a task definition with something like the following command: `aws ecs register-task-definition --region us-west-2 --cli-input-json file://sampletask.json`
+1. Run runtask.sh to run a task, editing the task definition name as needed.

 ### Teardown:

 1. Run `down.sh [CLUSTER_NAME]` to kill the service and teardown the ECS cluster stack.
 Cluster name is optional and if not passed will be gotten from the cluster.json file.